Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 Karen watches the energy splash against Zapdos’s glowing form, and from this distance the speed at which it turns toward them is startling.
 “Go!” she yells with a surge of adrenaline even as her hands grip in the actual command, and her pokemon’s wings sweep all at once and jet them forward.

-Lightning blinds Karen as they jet out over the bay, and Orochi cries out in pain, but doesn’t stop moving.
-She blinks away the aftershocks and taps out a different command, and the next attack to come from her pokemon’s mouths is a pulse of darkness so complete that even Zapdos’s glowing form is obscured by it, for a moment, and the world returns to pitch black again.
+Lightning blinds Karen as they soar out over the bay, and Orochi cries out in pain, but doesn’t stop moving.
+She blinks away the spots and taps out a different command, and the next attack to come from her pokemon’s mouths is a pulse of darkness so complete that even Zapdos’s glowing form is obscured by it, for a moment, and the world returns to pitch black again.